pgodel/podisum/README.md

 Installation
 ------------

-To install Podisum, you need PHP 5.3.x.
+To install Podisum, you need PHP 5.3.x and MongoDB.
+It uses ttl collections to keep only recent data and discard old data.
+The amount of time data is kept is configured with the X-ttl header.

 The installation is done with Composer:

     # install composer
     curl -sS https://getcomposer.org/installer | php